Dine Deliciously in the Great Outdoors with Our Best Camping Recipes

 Buttered Corn with Chives

-Grilling corn in foil packets seals in moisture for a tasty, tender side hot off the fire—and you won't have to wash a single dish.
+Grilling corn in foil packets seals in moisture for a tasty, tender side hot off the fire.
+Plus, you won't have to wash a single dish.

 Skillet-Cooked Mixed-Berry Grunt

 Fruit-infused whiskey tastes twice as sweet when sipped around a campfire.
-Make and strain this concoction ahead of time for the ultimate evening under the stars.
+Make and strain this concoction ahead of time, then enjoy at your campsite for the ultimate evening under the stars.